|Painted for the 1993 Mythology Calendar.

 Boris did at least two other paintintings for the company in 2001 and 2002 respectively.
 There were both for their Excell Sword range of thermal printing plates and therefore showed warrior typed wielding swords.
 This painting shows a laser-equiped scorpion so presumably is for a different product range.

 |Advertisement for Sword Excel™ thermal printing plates for the Kodak company.

 This was the second painting for this same product.
-I don't have a copy that artwork but see The Conqueror Comes for a modified version.
+I don't have a copy of that artwork but see The Conqueror Comes for a modified version.

 |BJ.10||Cover for Battletech: Assumption of Risk (Penguin/Roc, 1993) by Michael Stackpole.|